marckhouzam/test-acc-tanzu-cli/docs/tanzu_accelerator_apply.md

 ### Options

 ```
   -f, --filename string    path of manifest file for the accelerator
   -h, --help               help for apply
+  -n, --namespace string   namespace for accelerators (default "accelerator-system")
 ```

 ### Options inherited from parent commands